 - Thoughts or actions of self-harm

 Persistent Depressive Disorder, formerly known as dysthymia or dysthymic disorder, is a chronic but milder mood disorder than MDD.
 For children, symptoms of depression must be experienced more often than not for at least one year (lowered for children) to be diagnosed with PDD.
-The depressive symptoms are seen in PDD often overlap with those found in MDD, however, the differences lie in the severity, duration and persistence.
-The symptoms in PDD cause distress to the child, however, the child is able to still function on a daily basis.
+Although the depressive symptoms seen in PDD overlap with those found in MDD, the differences lie in the severity, duration and persistence of these symptoms.
+While the symptoms of PDD may cause distress to the child, the child is however still able to function on a daily basis.
 On the other hand, a child with MDD experiences intense and severe symptoms to the point of suicidal ideation and struggles with day-to-day functioning.

-Disruptive Mood Dysregulation Disorder is a new depressive disorder recently added to the DSM-5, which is characterised by extreme anger and irritability and frequent, intense temper outbursts.
+Disruptive Mood Dysregulation Disorder is a new depressive disorder recently added to the DSM-5, which is characterised by extreme anger, irritability and frequent, intense temper outbursts.
 This pattern of behaviour is beyond a child who is “moody” or who throws “temper tantrums.”
-Instead, children display a pattern of abnormal, episodic, and frequently violent and uncontrollable social behaviour without provocation.
+Instead, children display a pattern of abnormal, episodic, and frequently violent and uncontrollable social behaviour without provocation, often requiring clinical attention.

 Contact us for an appointment to receive a psychological assessment for your child.